Rapar

-Rapar is a city and a municipality in Kutch district in the Indian state of Gujarat.
-Particularly this area of Kutch is called 'Vagad'.
-The name derives from famous Vaghela rulers.it means the land of Vaghelas.
+Rapar is a city and a municipality in Kutch district (Kachchh) in the Indian state of Gujarat.

 Geography

 Rapar (earlier known as Rahpar) is located at 23.57°N 70.63°E. It has an average elevation of 79 metres (259 feet).
 Rapar is the main town in the Vagad Region of the Kutch District and the easternmost town of the Kutch District.